lsolbach/qclojure/doc/tutorial.md

 With these tags, the Clay notebook renderer can render the output appropriately.

-Here is the ascii representation of the quantum state |0⟩.
+Here is the ascii representation of the quantum state |0⟩, which is useful, when you are working in the REPL.
+It shows that the probability of measuring the state |0⟩ results in 0 is 1, which is certain.
 ```clj
 ^kind/code
 (viz/visualize-quantum-state :ascii state/|0⟩)